 B.S.F.S., Georgetown University; M.A., Ph.D., Boston University

-Research deals with financial globalization, IMF; teaches courses in macroeconomics; faculty director, Albright Institute
+Research deals with financial globalization; teaches courses in macroeconomics.

-Professor Joyce’s research deals with issues in financial globalization.
-His book, The IMF and Global Financial Crises: Phoenix Rising?, has been published by Cambridge University Press.
-He has published articles in many journals, including the Journal of International Money and Finance, Review of International Economics, Open Economies Review, Journal of Development Economics, Economics & Politics, Journal of Macroeconomics, Review of World Economics, and World Development.
-He is a member of the Editorial Boards of the Review of International Organizations and the Journal of International Commerce, Economics and Policy.
+My research deals with issues in financial globalization: Are capital flows consistent with financial stability?
+Why are financial markets volatile?
+What are the causes of financial crises?
+My book, The IMF and Global Financial Crises: Phoenix Rising?, was published by Cambridge University Press, and a Chinese language edition of the book was published in 2015.
+My articles have appeared in many journals, including the Journal of International Money and Finance, Review of International Economics, Open Economies Review, Journal of Economic Behavior & Organization, Journal of Development Economics, Economics & Politics, Journal of Macroeconomics, Review of World Economics, and World Development.
+I maintain a blog on research in international finance, Capital Ebbs and Flows.

 I teach courses in international macroeconomics, the economics of globalization, financial markets and macroeconomic theory.
 In 2014, I was awarded the Pinanski Teaching Prize, which honors fine teaching.
 I also served as the first Faculty Director of the Madeleine Korbel Institute for Global Affairs.